Fajar-RahmadJaya/KeyTik/README.md

    - Source Code Download Version : https://www.virustotal.com/gui/file/82f076b8d3f5487c4b46c32707c313b1ba879e561100c33514ebb053926b7bc8?nocache=1

 ## Have Any Suggestion ?
 If you have any suggestion for KeyTik, i would be very happy to take it.
-You can show your suggestion on [GitHub issue](https://github.com/Fajar-RahmadJaya/KeyTik/issues).
+You can show your suggestion or ask anything about KeyTik on [GitHub issue](https://github.com/Fajar-RahmadJaya/KeyTik/issues).
 The more you give suggestion, the better i can improve KeyTik.
 So don't be shy to show your suggestion or problem.
 Try to be polite and don't offend any individual or group.
 Together, lets make this a wholesome community.
 I sincerely appreciate your trust and continued support.
 Thank you.
 Sincerely, Fajar Rahmad Jaya.

 ## License :
 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 You can freely use, modify, and distribute this code under the terms of the license.

 ## Acknowledgements :
 - This project uses the following libraries:
-  - **Python Standard Library**: Includes modules like `os`, `shutil`, `tkinter`, `messagebox`, `subprocess`, and `sys`, licensed under the [Python Software Foundation License](https://docs.python.org/3/license.html).
+  - **Python Standard Library**: Includes modules like `os`, `shutil`, `tkinter`, `subprocess`, `json`, `time` and `sys`, licensed under the [Python Software Foundation License](https://docs.python.org/3/license.html).
   - **pynput**: Licensed under the [MIT License](https://github.com/moses-palmer/pynput/blob/master/COPYING.LGPL).
+  - **win32com.client**: Licensed under the [Python Software Foundation License](https://github.com/mhammond/pywin32).
+  - **PIL**: Licensed under the [MIT License](https://pillow.readthedocs.io/en/stable/releasenotes/7.0.0.html#license).
+  - **keyboard**: Licensed under the [MIT License](https://github.com/boppreh/keyboard/blob/master/LICENSE.txt).
   - **AutoHotkey**: Licensed under the [GPL 2.0 License](https://github.com/AutoHotkey/AutoHotkey/blob/alpha/license.txt).
   - **Winshell**: Licensed under the [MIT License](https://github.com/tjguk/winshell/blob/master/LICENSE.txt).